making a start

 If you want to ‘get’ wine, wash the dishes.

 Washing dishes in a restaurant is hard yakka.
 But it’s a foot in the door.
 What you really want though, is a job on the floor as a waiter (the cooks and the chefs out there won’t agree, but that’s a story for another time).
-The Convention Centre I kicked off my working life at refused to promote me out of the kitchen to the glamorous looking world of banquet service.
+The Convention Centre I kicked off my working life at had other ideas.
+I was stuck in the kitchen.
+Washing dishes.

-So I took a strategic (if lateral) promotion to cleaning the public areas.
-After a stint sending myself cross-eyed watching the carpet pattern while vacuuming football field sized halls, and cleaning vomit up in toilets after high school formals, I knew I had to look elsewhere for more.
+So I took a very lateral promotion to cleaning the public areas.
+Vacuuming football field sized halls until the carpet pattern sent me cross-eyed.
+Cleaning vomit out of toilets after high school formals.
+I knew I had to look elsewhere for more.

-But have you ever got what you think you wanted and then been absolutely terrified?
+Have you ever gotten what you think you wanted and then been absolutely terrified?

 When you’re sitting down as the guest in any sort of restaurant or cafe, the whole thing looks a lot easier.